 - Stop Wasting Time: Reps want to sell, but when you look at how they spend their time, the information can be disheartening - most only spend 23 percent of their time actually selling.
 Helping your team put their efforts where they count can make all the difference.
 Keeping a close eye on your sales pipeline can reveal if and where time is being wasted, and then you can take steps to better manage time.

 - Target What Really Matters: Sellers says that Total Viable Revenue (TVR) is where you need to target your efforts.
 “TVR deals are those that have reached a stage where the customer has committed to making a change or purchase.
 Working back from quota you can clearly define the target TVR and identify how big you need your funnel to be.
 Be selective in the opportunities you pursue.
 Nothing improves sales performance efficiency like clearing out the deals that consume too much time to win or may not be worth the trouble to win at all.
 Winning the right deals takes no more time than winning deals that are not a good fit or profitable.”
-You can learn more about TVR by reading this blog post by Sellers.

 - Mind Your Win Rate and Quota Gap.
 As Sellers advises, “The size of your pipeline, or the number you’re shooting for, depends on your win rate for an average sized sale, and your quota gap.
 The quota gap is how many more sales you need to close to hit a quota.
 The only way you’ll consistently hit a quota with a pipeline smaller than it needs to be is if your win rate for the average-sized sale increases.
 The mistake many salespeople make is in not managing to their number, but rather managing to the quota gap.”